nickdanis/panphones/README.md

 The script then converts this list to a dictionary tailored to the structure of the game, and exports this as `data/game-dict.json`.
 This file is imported by the `Puzzle` class when the game is loaded.
 Changes can be made to the process of curating the wordlist as described above, but **the data must be exported in this format for the game to function**.
 The nltk module is only required to run this script, not to play the game, and it would also require downloading additional corpora, so it has not been included in `requirements.txt`.

-**NOTE**: I've removed any offensive slurs from the game wordlist (see `data/bad_words.py`) that I found, but I can't guarantee that I got them all.
+**NOTE**: I've removed any offensive slurs from the game wordlist that I found, but I can't guarantee that I got them all.
 If I've missed any, I apologize and please feel free to let me know.

 ## Author